steven-joruk/steven-joruk.github.io/content/cv.md

   protected processes and modifying protected files, while still allowing legitimate actions from MDMs and the OS.

-### Senior Software Engineer, BeyondTrust 2018 - 2021
+### Senior Software Engineer, BeyondTrust January 2018 - January 2021

 * Worked as part of an agile product team that regularly interacts with 4 other agile teams.
 The macOS product is installed on hundreds of thousands of user’s